Unclothing Modesty - A World of Sexual Immorality

 Remember the question I asked early on...
 If we consider a woman in a swimsuit to be modest, how would she have to be dressed for us to consider her immodest?

 Consider where Adam and Eve were.
-The only people present in the garden were Adam, Eve, and God... and Adam and Eve were not dressed well enough for God and were ashamed of what they were wearing.
+The only people present in the garden were Adam, Eve, and God...
+Adam and Eve were not dressed well enough for God and were ashamed of the fig leaves they were wearing.
 There were no other people around... no beach crowd... no people shopping... no people swimming... the only humans were Adam and Eve, yet they were considered immodestly dressed according to God.

 How much more so would it be essential for us today to be dressed appropriately in public where more people are present than there were in the garden with Adam and Eve?

-Why is it that when we wear nothing more than fig leaves (swimsuits), we are not ashamed in the same manner that Adam and Eve were ashamed?
+Why is it that when we wear nothing more than fig leaves (swimsuits), we are not ashamed in the same manner that Adam and Eve were ashamed of?

 Reasonably thinking, it is because we have been raised in a society that has slowly allowed the shamefulness of wearing fig leaves to dissipate into thin air.